fschuch/xarray-binfile/docs/references/how-to-contribute.md

 # How to Contribute

-Thank you for your interest in contributing to the **Wizard Template** project!
+Thank you for your interest in contributing to the project!
 Contributions are welcome and greatly appreciated.
 This guide will help you get started.

 ## Reporting Issues